Marvel Family: Isis

-The superheroine Isis was originally created for live-action television to star in Filmation's The Secrets of Isis TV show, a sister series for Filmation's adaptation of !.
+The superheroine Isis was originally created for live-action television to star in The Secrets of Isis, a sister series for Filmation's adaptation of Shazam!.
 Isis teamed up with Captain Marvel on occasion in both television and comics, and briefly starred in a licensed DC comic book in the late 1970s.

 In 2006, DC Comics created a new, unrelated Isis and introduced her into the DC Universe.
-This Isis is the alter-ego of Adrianna Tomaz, originally a slave from Egypt offered to Black Adam by the terrorist group Intergang as a token to curry his favor.
+This Isis is the alter-ego of Adrianna Tomaz, originally a slave from Egypt offered to Black Adam by Intergang as a token to curry his favor.
 Although Adam dealt harshly with the slavers and kills one of them, Adrianna becomes Adam's love interest and made him a more merciful figure, and was granted a special amulet that allowed her to become the avatar of the Egyptian goddess.
 Adam married Isis, but her death at the hands of the Four Horsemen of Apokolips drove him to a fit of mass murder.
 At the end of the Black Adam: The Dark Age mini-series in 2007, Isis was resurrected by Felix Faust.
 However, the ordeal of her death, and many months spent as a brainwashed slave, routinely abused by Faust, left her much colder and ruthless than before, making her even less merciful than her husband.

 In current "New 52" continuity, Adrianna Tomaz is a peaceful freedom fighter who helps her brother Amon resurrect Black Adam after his defeat at the hands of the superhero Shazam.

 Osiris

 The teenaged Osiris is Amon Tomaz, Adrianna's long-lost brother who was kidnapped, enslaved, and crippled by Intergang.
-Adam shared his powers with Amon, allowing him to transform into the superpowered Osiris by saying the name "Black Adam".
-Osiris was murdered by his trusted companion, Sobek the talking crocodile, revealed to be Famine, one of the Four Horsemen.
-During the 2009-2010 crossover event Blackest Night, Osiris was resurrected alongside other heroes, and was later resurrected as a White Lantern, for the purpose of releasing Isis, for which he joins the new Titans.
+Adam shared his powers with Amon, allowing him to transform into Osiris.
+Osiris was later murdered by Sobek.

+In Blackest Night and Brightest Day, Osiris is resurrected as a Black Lantern and later fully resurrected by the Life Entity.

-In current "New 52" continuity, Amon Tomaz is a rebellious freedom fighter who helps resurrect Black Adam after his defeat at the hands of the superhero Shazam.
+In The New 52 continuity, Amon Tomaz is a rebellious freedom fighter who helps resurrect Black Adam after his defeat at the hands of the superhero Shazam.